heap-legacy/citus-docker/README.md

 `CITUS_MASTER` denotes that this instance is the citus master node.
 All citus workers should be linked to this container (and should contain `citus` in their name).

+`CITUS_STANDALONE` marks a citus master as a worker as well.

 ### Testing the image